-- Customers should not be permitted to loiter at the bar or in commonly trafficked areas, and should remain seated at tables inside the bar. - Only provide service to seated individuals. - Parties should maintain at least 6 feet of distance from other parties at all times, including while waiting to be seated in the establishment or for admission to the establishment. - Activities that enable close human contact, including but not limited to dancing, are discouraged. - Pathways for patrons' ingress and egress should be clear and unobstructed. - Designate staff to ensure customers maintain a 6-foot distance between parties if customers are waiting to enter the bar or similar establishment. - A hand sanitizing station should be available upon entry to the establishment. - No tables of more than 6 people. - Dining: - Do not leave condiments, silverware, flatware, glassware, or other traditional table top items on an unoccupied table. - Provide condiments, silverware, flatware, glassware, or traditional table top items as single use (non-reusable) items. - Use disposable menus (i.e., a new menu for each patron). - If a buffet is offered, bar employees should serve the food to customers.

-Ensure spacing of individuals within the establishment to keep a 6-foot distance between individuals in different groups.
+Parties maintain at least 6 feet of distance from other parties at all times, including while waiting to be seated in the restaurant.

+- Make a hand sanitizing station available upon entry to the restaurant. - No tables of more than 6 people.

+Dining:

+Do not leave condiments, silverware, flatware, glassware, or other traditional table top items on an unoccupied table

+Provide condiments only upon request, and in single use (non-reusable) portions.

+- Use disposable menus (new for each patron) - If a buffet is offered, restaurant employees serve the food to customers. - Contactless payment is encouraged.
+Where not available, contact should be minimized.
+Both parties should wash or sanitize hands after the payment process.